hheitor/apiProtectionLab00/README.md

 ```

-As per WAF content GraphQL content profile configuration,you are not allowed to go deeper than 10 levels so
+As per WAF content GraphQL content profile configuration,you are not allowed to go deeper than 10 levels so:

 ```
 "errors": [